chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
+  text: |-
+    Hi Nicholas, we wanted to let you know how very much we enjoyed the day with Michael, he was Wonderful!
+He took us to such a lovely place for Lunch it made the entire day.
+He was very informative about your Beautiful island and proud of the history your island holds.
+We immensely enjoyed the day.
+Please give him our regards….
+Sincerely, **Donna & John B. (June 28th) USA**

-  text: "Hi Nick, Firstly, tell Michael we had a good look around the Medieval City
-    and when we got home, we watched The Guns of Navarone again for the first time in years.
+    Hi Nick, Firstly, tell Michael we had a good look around the Medieval City and when we got home, we watched The Guns of Navarone again for the first time in years.
 Michael was a real star.
 Friendly, easy to get along with and full of knowledge about the island.
 The lunch at Argo was superb and we would never have found that place without local knowledge.
 Finally, Nick, your attention to detail including the phone call on the day, showed us that we were amongst friends and gave us great memories on our first holiday post Covid.
-Regards and good luck, **Brian & Liz ( 25th June) UK**  \n   \n Hello Nicholas!
+Regards and good luck, **Brian & Liz ( 25th June) UK**

+    Hello Nicholas!
 Thanks, thanks, thanks for everything!!!
 It was a great tour!
 We have the best time and enjoy it a lot!!!!
 Thanks, Michael, for a great service!!!!!!
-Best regards!! **L.Karina C. Lestegast (June 24) USA**\n\nNicholas.
-We had a wonderful day, Manuel was a great guide
-    - very kind.
+Best regards!! **L.Karina C. Lestegast (June 24) USA**

+    Nicholas.
+We had a wonderful day, Manuel was a great guide - very kind.
 I just posted a review on TripAdvisor as well.
-I hope we will meet gain. **Debbie D. and Family (June 23rd) USA**\n\nNick.
+I hope we will meet gain. **Debbie D. and Family (June 23rd) USA**

+    Nick.
 All in all, our group had a fabulous time!
 The pottery demonstration was outstanding!
 Costas was so funny and knowledgeable and very high energy!
 Yannis was kind and a great driver.
 We had a great day and really enjoyed our time in Rhodes.
-And you went above and beyond in getting the golf cart for brother. **Benita N. (June 23rd) Vacation Consultant Travel Marks LLC Lewisville, TX 75077**\n\nHi Nicholas.
+And you went above and beyond in getting the golf cart for brother. **Benita N. (June 23rd) Vacation Consultant Travel Marks LLC Lewisville, TX 75077**

+    Hi Nicholas.
 We had a spectacular time!
 It was absolutely amazing.
 The tour was perfect.
 Manuel was an incredible driver.
 He knew exactly what we wanted to do and all the right places to take us to make our trip to Rhodes very special.
 Honestly there is nothing I’d change.
 I would definitely do this again next time to see some different parts of the island.
 Thanks again for everything!!!
-We will see you again next time!!! **Scott and Heather H. (June 18th) Plano, Texas, USA**\n\nHello Nick.
+We will see you again next time!!! **Scott and Heather H. (June 18th) Plano, Texas, USA**

+    Hello Nick.
 We had an absolutely wonderful time!
 Manuel was awesome!
 He took care of All of US!
 Peter and John were amazing!
 Everyone enjoyed their drivers and only had the best compliments for All of them!
 We appreciate the kindness and experience we had!
 It was priceless!
-    Thank You Again! **Iisha M. and Group (June 17th) USA**\n\nDear Nicholas, back to our Lake of Constanze, we thank you and above all Manolis for an eventful and instructive tour to selected destinations on your beautiful green island during our latest stay at Rhodes.
+Thank You Again! **Iisha M. and Group (June 17th) USA**

+    Dear Nicholas, back to our Lake of Constanze, we thank you and above all Manolis for an eventful and instructive tour to selected destinations on your beautiful green island during our latest stay at Rhodes.
 Manolis' explanations and tips helped us to better perceive and classify many small and big things.
 We never stop learning...
 Perhaps we will come back another time – and perhaps we will ask you and Manolis for your further assistance… All the best to you and your team!
-Kind regards **Klaus A.
-    (12 June) Lake Constance Bodensee Germany**\n\nHi Nicholas.
+Kind regards **Klaus A. (12 June) Lake Constance Bodensee Germany**

+    Hi Nicholas.
 Manuel was so kind, informative and we loved our time with him.
 I wish it had been longer but what we saw was amazing.
 Ric was especially happy to see Rhodes Town as it holds fond memories for him.
-Thank you again. **Debbie U. (June 8th) Potomac, MD, USA**\n\nNicholas thank you both (and Andrew) so much, we really enjoyed the tour, we have left what I hope is a very good review on trip advisor for you.
-Regards **John and Dawn (8th of June) London UK**\n\nHi Nick.
+Thank you again. **Debbie U. (June 8th) Potomac, MD, USA**

+    Nicholas thank you both (and Andrew) so much, we really enjoyed the tour, we have left what I hope is a very good review on trip advisor for you.
+Regards **John and Dawn (8th of June) London UK**

+    Hi Nick.
 Michael was a very good driver and we learned alot about Rhodes also.
 This was a very enjoyable tour.
 Rhodes is an interesting beautiful island with rich history.
-Hope I can return in the not too distant future. **Carol R. (June 5th) NYC**\n\nHi Nicholas, My daughter, her partner and I booked one of your tours for when we were in Rhodes, it was excellent.
+Hope I can return in the not too distant future. **Carol R. (June 5th) NYC**

+    Hi Nicholas, My daughter, her partner and I booked one of your tours for when we were in Rhodes, it was excellent.
 You should pair Costas and Mano on a regular basis so that other people can get the same benefit that we did.
 Mano's driving was careful and courteous.
 Costas knowledge and delivery made for an extremely enjoyable time.
 They were both good humoured so we had a few laughs along the way.
 The taverna they took us too for lunch was beautifully located and the food was good.
-Thanks for arranging such an enjoyable experience for us. **Noreen (2nd June) Oldbury B68 1RL UK**\n\nNicholas, thank you, and thanks to Kostas and Dominic, as well.
-We were well cared for and shown a beautiful day.  **Harriet and Charles P. (May 23rd) Oregon, USA**\n\nThank you for a wonderful day, Nick and Mike.
+Thanks for arranging such an enjoyable experience for us. **Noreen (2nd June) Oldbury B68 1RL UK**

+    Nicholas, thank you, and thanks to Kostas and Dominic, as well.
+We were well cared for and shown a beautiful day.  **Harriet and Charles P. (May 23rd) Oregon, USA**

+    Thank you for a wonderful day, Nick and Mike.
 We enjoyed everything about it and Mike was an excellent host/guide/driver.
 We learned a lot about the island while enjoying the beautiful sights.
-Regards, **Gayle and Doug V. (May 20th ) Grandville Michigan US**\n\nThank you, Nicholas, and Stamos.
+Regards, **Gayle and Doug V. (May 20th ) Grandville Michigan US**

+    Thank you, Nicholas, and Stamos.
 We had a wonderful day.
 Stamos was wonderful.
 He was very knowledgeable, patient and his English very good.
 We would be happy to request him again if we come back to Rhodes.
 The restaurant you recommended was fabulous!
-Regards, **Doris and group (May 17th) Canada**\n\nHi Nicholas, thank you for the excellent service.
+Regards, **Doris and group (May 17th) Canada**

+    Hi Nicholas, thank you for the excellent service.
 We appreciate that the driver spent our time driving to spots we couldn't reach from the port and dropped us off outside the old city (at the right gate).
-It was a great day!<br>**Tricia D. (May 7th) Bellevue WA US**\n\nHello Nick, Yes, we really enjoyed the tour!
+It was a great day!<br>**Tricia D. (May 7th) Bellevue WA US**

+    Hello Nick, Yes, we really enjoyed the tour!
 Kostas was entertaining, informative, and patient with the 4 of us.
 We really liked how we were given headsets to listen to him during the tour.
 We learned some Greek thanks to him.
 The driver Savvas was also helpful and the Mercedes van was very clean.
 We would tour with your company again.
-Thanks, **Amanda Al. (April 20th) Lincoln, California, US**\n\nWe've used many private tours in the past and have always been very pleased.
+Thanks, **Amanda Al. (April 20th) Lincoln, California, US**

+    We've used many private tours in the past and have always been very pleased.
 Michael was a wonderful guide!
 He was friendly, knowledgeable, willing to accommodate our tour requests and happy to answer any and all of our questions.
 We would recommend this tour company to anyone wants to see all the beauty and variety of Rhodes!!
 This tour came at the end of two weeks of travel.
-Our lunch by the sea was the perfect end to our adventures! <br>**Deborah S. (March 28th) Louisville, Kentucky US**\n\nDear Nicholas, we really enjoyed our visit of Rhodes.
+Our lunch by the sea was the perfect end to our adventures! <br>**Deborah S. (March 28th) Louisville, Kentucky US**

+    Dear Nicholas, we really enjoyed our visit of Rhodes.
 Our tour-driver Michael did an excellent job getting us to our sites, and was very professional.
 The island is beautiful and historic.
 We also came home and watched “The Guns of Navarone” and saw many familiar scenes.
-We would certainly recommend your company and your driver Michael to others.<br>Sincerely, **Kevin and Jacque M. (Jan 11th) Houston, Tx, USA**"
+We would certainly recommend your company and your driver Michael to others.<br>Sincerely, **Kevin and Jacque M. (Jan 11th) Houston, Tx, USA**
 - year: "2021"
   text: |-
     Hello Nick, thank you for the great experience of the tour, my family and I enjoyed very much and Manuel was very friendly and knowledgeable of the history of Greece.
 Please extend our gratitude to him on behalf of the family and myself.
 I’ll recommend your services to all my friends.
 Thanks again and be safe. <br>Sincerely, **Daniel L. and Family (Nov 20th) Miami USA**